 To encourage children to value the importance of recreational reading and to promote a life-long love of reading.

 The Great Stone Face (GSF) Committee has the primary responsibility of nominating titles to be considered.
-However, nominations will be accepted from teachers, public/school librarians, students, and publishers, as long as they are within the following requirements:
+However, nominations will be accepted from teachers, public/school librarians, students, and publishers, so long as they satisfy the following requirements:

 - Titles shall be appropriate for grades 4 to 6